 - Free parking is available on campus however space is limited.
-Once the HV and lot H is full you will be required to pay for your own parking in lot C, payments can be made with coins or credit card at the blue machines ($5 for the evening).
+Once the HV and H lots are full you will be required to pay for your own parking in lot C, payments can be made with coins or credit card at the blue machines ($5 for the evening).

 - Latecomers will not be admitted into the theatre.